 scroll down to look at past projects

 Would you like to see what your renovation is going to look like before you build ?
 Make changes in the design stage instead of the build stage ?
 Jerry Vander Wal Design does concept drawings and renderings before the plans are drawn up.
-This rendering (above)is of a remake of a waterfront cottage that was being opened up so the view could be enjoyed from the kitchen as well.
-For more detail on this project check out the gallery page
+This rendering (above)is of a remake of an often reno'd waterfront cottage that was being opened up so the view could be enjoyed from the kitchen as well.
+For more detail on this project check out the gallery page.

 © Copyright Jerry Vander Wal Design

-This shows a second story ( 2 ideas) with an updated hardi plank exterior with the new master suite and office upstairs
+This shows a second story addition ( 2 concepts) with an updated hardi plank exterior, and inside, a new master suite with an upstairs office..

-Showing an update of a unique home with new exterior, car port to garage conversion with a roof top patio, a new rental suite downstairs, and an open plan kitchen .
+Showing an update of a unique 1960'2 home needed an updated exterior,a car port to garage conversion (with a roof top patio), a new rental suite downstairs, and a new open plan kitchen .

 This is a new medical office featuring wainscotting, crown moldings, wood floors and an inviting reception area.
 The layout included 6 treatment rooms, a staff kitchen and bathroom

-This little cottage got a rear addition , but because of set backs we could extend the front only 4 feet.
-The roof extended further.
-Note the before and after pictures.
+This little cottage previously got a rear addition , but because of set backs we could extend the front only 4 feet.
+Note the before picture and after rendering .

-A new covered deck was designed for this 1930's house nicely tying in with the roof .and providing shade on this extra livingspace on summer evenings .
+A new covered deck was designed for this 1930's house nicely tying in with the roof .and providing shade and extra living space . .

-The client wanted to use Ikea cabinets but charge the layout and added an eating bar for 3 .
+The client wanted to change the kitchen layout using IKEA cabinets and add aneating bar for 3 .
 The home was a 1960's open beam design

-A simple boxy house got a new front addition (bedroom), a single garage, and a covered extended front entry hall.
+A simple dated looking boxy house got a new front addition over a new single garage, and a covered extended front entry hall.
 New siding and corner trim completed the makeover .

-This shows a proposed floor plan for a manufactured home - 3 bedrooms, laundry, mechanical room plus bathroom with a cheater door .
+This shows a proposed floor plan for a manufactured home - 3 bedrooms, laundry, mechanical room plus bathroom with a cheater (second)door .

-This 600 sq ft rear addition to a standard stucco 70's house features a gable roof tied into the cottage style roof,a deck, a lower level extended garage and a walkway to the basement entry.
+This 600 sq ft rear addition to a standard stucco 70's house features a new gable roof tied into the existing cottage style roof,a deck, an extended lower level, a garage and a walkway to the existing basement suiteentry.
 The sloped lot was held back with retaining walls

 To this 1980s brick and stucco "tudor style" house a 2 story addition was added ( a rental suite ).
 The original house is untouched .
 The client decided on siding to save money instead of matching the existing stucco .
 The dark trims added some interest to the plain front.

-This see through design is a lower floor suite allowing the upstairs owner access to the garage and furnace room (w/laundry).
+This see through design shows a lower floor rental suite which allows the upstairs owner access to the garage and furnace room (w/laundry).
 The a one bedroom suite remains separate and private .
 Bearing walls are left intact keeping the costs low.
 Often with a basement suite the home owner needs to retain some of the downstairs space.

-The customer wanted to change the exterior with a little trim and paint.
+The customer wanted to change the exterior using only some little trim and paint.
 These are some low budgetoptions .
 The house was box like with a awkward looking garage.

-The kitchen and dining rooms and living rooms were combined to create an open plan The tray ceilings hid the new beam that replaced a bearing wall.
-Note the new kitchen layout and French doors.
+The kitchen dining and living rooms were combined to create an open plan The tray ceilings hid the new beam that replaced a bearing wall.
+Note the new kitchen layout and French doors to a deck.
 The island has a place for 2 but they wanted to keep a dining table for family dinners.
 The previous "bump-out" for a buffet was fitted with lower cabinets, and windows were added to the space which was extended under the soffit. .

-The challenge is to create a custom space from an uninteresting condo.
+The challenge here was to create a unique space from an uninteresting condo.
 Note the built-ins, a nice electric fireplace and ceiling "beams" with crown moldings.
 Also the large mirror add light and depth.
-You don't always need to move walls to renovate..
+The sofa table was mirrored as well keeping the space bright and spacious .